SFC Winners

 Carrickedmond 3-1

-(St. Annes was a temporary amalgamation of Ardagh & Legan.
+(St. Annes was a combination of Ardagh & Legan.
 The McCabe cup is missing the winner for this year)

 Carrickedmond 4-3